Derek-Ashmore/Insanity/README.md

 ## System Requirements
 * Java JDK 6.0 or above (it was compiled under JDK 7 using 1.6 as the target source).
+* Apache Commons Lang version 3.0 or above

+## Installation Instructions
+Insanity is easy to install whether you use maven or not.

+### Maven Users
+Maven users can find dependency information [here](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22Insanity%22).

+### Non-Maven Users
+Include the following jars in your class path:
+* Download the Insanity jar from [Github](https://github.com/Derek-Ashmore/Insanity/releases) and put it in your class path.
-* Include Apache Commons Lang version 3.0 or above
+* Insure Apache Commons Lang version 3.0 or above is in your class path.

 ## Usage Instructions
-* Include the jar in your class path
+To use Insanity, follow these instructions:
 * Create a "callable" that calls your remote resource
 * Use the RetryManager class to execute your callable.